-The academic year 2019-2020 was marked by the Corona measures.
-Who could have imagined that our daily arch-routine would be interrupted so abruptly?
+The academic year 2019-2020 was marked by the coronavirus.
+Who could have imagined that our daily routine at the VUB would be interrupted so abruptly?
 In no time at all, we had to learn to work differently.
 Although the architecture studio in Building K remained empty a large part of the second semester, students, professors and researchers did their best to keep moving forward.
 With this 17th edition of the yearbook we take you along this challenging journey.

 Design and build, repurpose and reuse.
 We did it all in the academic year 2018-2019.
 What our researchers put into practice, and how we made our students familiar with these skills, can be read in the 16th yearbook of VUB Architectural Engineering.

 The academic year 2017-2018 was another year full of engineering and architecture.
 Even more so, by combining the two, a lot of insights and design techniques were created whereby practice can take the next step towards a sustainable built environment.
-In the 15th yearbook of the Department of Architectural Engineering you will find out exactly what our students and researchers developed.
+In the 15th yearbook of VUB Architectural Engineering you will find out exactly what our students and researchers developed.

 The year book 2016-2017 lists the research and educational activities of our department again.
 No less than eight PhD defences took place and there were numerous activities such as the alumni evening, architecture trip and architecture week.
 The latter took the form of a large inflatable bubble this year.
 Furthermore, this yearbook gives an insight into our research, our education and the work of our students.